 Macramé Your Windows

 Macramé is a throwback that comes in and out of the spotlight that can easily be incorporated into your home.
 A stunning woven piece from A Beautiful Mess looks difficult, but even a novice knotter can replicate the look.
 This also works to segment off a kids' toy area, an alcove, or office, and can also be used in place of a closet door.Continue to 13 of 21 below.

 13 of 21

 Paint New Life into Your Curtains

 Not an artist?
 No worries.
 This trendy striped curtain from City Cottage Chic just takes some measuring and a little bit of fabric paint to transform your old curtains.
 This look is subtle enough for any space.
-Try adding stripes to the master bedroom, a nautical-themed guest room, or a home office.Continue to 14 of 21 below.
+Try adding stripes to the primary bedroom, a nautical-themed guest room, or a home office.Continue to 14 of 21 below.

 14 of 21

 Antlers are popping up in many home tours and for good reason.
 They lend a rustic, ski lodge-inspired feel to your home without overpowering the decor.
 Recreate these antler tiebacks from Stephanie Tackett with faux antlers found at any craft store and metal brackets from a hardware store.Continue to 15 of 21 below.

 15 of 21